pyapp-kit/in-n-out/docs/getting_started.md

     unusual to register a processor for something as common as `str` as we did above.
 Or, at the very least, we wouldn't inject processors into a function that returned `str`.

+### Multiple processors

+As with providers, you may register multiple processors per return type, and the `weight` parameter will be used to specify the order in which they should be run, with higher weights running first.

+The default behavior is to call all processors that have been registered for a given type.
+However, you can use `first_processor_only=True` when injecting processors with [`Store.inject_processors`][in_n_out.Store.inject_processors] or when manually calling [`Store.process`][in_n_out.Store.process] to specify that only the first processor should be used.

+Note that all processors recieve the same object (the return value of the function being injected into).
+They are *not* chained, and any value returned by a processor will be ignored.

+If an unhandled exception is raised while executing a processor, it will be caught and a warning will be emitted.
+If you would prefer to handle raised exceptions yourself, you can pass `raise_exception=True` to [`Store.inject_processors`][in_n_out.Store.inject_processors].

 ## Real world example